haryati75/microservices-2-blog/readme.md

 Student: Haryati Hassan
 Started: 2024-Oct

+> TODO: Investigate and fix `skaffold dev` issues so the k8s-first local workflow is reliable.

 ### Blog Application
 This is a simple blog application that uses microservices architecture.
 The blog application consists of 3 services:
 1. Posts